How to get from Munich to Salzburg by train, bus or flight.

 The average frequency per day from Munich to Salzburg is:

-However, we recommend checking specific travel dates for your route between Munich and Salzburg as scheduled services by bus, ferry, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route from Munich to Salzburg as scheduled services by bus or train can vary by season or day of the week.

 These are the most popular departure and arrival points when traveling from Munich to Salzburg: